godcandidate/aws_cdk_projects/README.md

-Here’s a polished and enhanced version of your README with the AWS architecture diagram (`cdk.png`) embedded:

----

 # Deploy Portfolio Static Files to S3 with AWS CDK

 This project uses **AWS CDK** to create an S3 bucket and upload static files for hosting a portfolio website.
 The architecture is simple, cost-effective, and scalable.